kand7dev/information-retrieval-project/README.md

 2. Users can use the containerized version of the application from my [docker repository](https://hub.docker.com/repository/docker/kand7dev99/kand7dev-projects/general) by pulling the `information_retrieval` tag.

 ## Contributions and Improvements
-If someone would like to contribute to the project or suggest improvements, they can offer a PR or open an Issue.
+If someone would like to contribute to the project or suggest improvements, they can submit a PR or open an Issue.